 A Noteholder, whether such a Noteholder is Resident in Saudi Arabia or not Resident in Saudi Arabia and whether such a Noteholder has or does not have a Permanent Establishment in Saudi Arabia, will be subject to capital gains tax at the rate of 20 per cent. on any gain realised on the disposal or repurchase (including on transfer of Notes to heirs on death) of its holding of Notes if such Notes were not traded on the Tadawul in accordance with the Capital Market Law of Saudi Arabia and its implementing regulations.

 Indirect and Transfer Taxes

 There are no indirect or transfer taxes currently applicable in Saudi Arabia.
-Value added tax is due to be introduced in Saudi Arabia from 1 January 2018.

 General

 For the purposes of this summary: